 Biden says he's 'probably going to take a hit' in New Hampshire

-MANCHESTER, N.H. – After a fourth place finish in Monday’s Iowa caucuses and as he fades in the latest polls in New Hampshire, Joe Biden quickly downplayed expectations at the start of Friday night’s Democratic presidential nomination debate.
+MANCHESTER, N.H. – After a fourth-place finish in Monday’s Iowa caucuses, Joe Biden quickly downplayed expectations at the start of Friday night’s Democratic presidential nomination debate.

-“I took a hit in Iowa and I’m probably going to take a hit here,” the former vice president said at the debate, which is being held just four days before New Hampshire holds the first primary in the race for the White House.
+“I took a hit in Iowa and I’m probably going to take a hit here,” the former vice president said at the debate, which was held just four days before New Hampshire holds the first primary in the race for the White House.

 A LOT ON THE LINE FOR BIDEN AT FRIDAY NIGHT'S DEBATE SHOWDOWN